aucloud/aucloud.github.io/docs/Platform_Services/Compute/Working_with_Virtual_Machines/how_to_view_and_update_virtual_machine_settings.md

 ---
 title: How to view and update virtual machine settings
-decsription: How to view and update virtual machine settings
+description: How to view and update virtual machine settings
+tags:
+    - vmware-cloud-director
 ---

 ### Viewing and updating VM settings